-- 1. Families transferring to another development must have paid the security deposit in full at the sending development. - 2.
-DHA will charge the families for any damages to the previous unit. - 3.
+- 1. Families transferring to another unit must have paid the security deposit in full. - 2.
+RHA will charge the families for any damages to the previous unit. - 3.
 Security deposits will be transferred to the new account for the unit to be occupied. - 4.
 The family is responsible to pay in full for all damages left in the previous unit.